jorgitoooo/vimeo/README.md

 - `npm start`

 6. The previous step should open your default browser and the app should be running.
-In the case that it didn't, open [http://localhost:3000](http://localhost:3000) which will allow you to view it in your browser.
+In the case that this did not happen automatically, open [http://localhost:3000](http://localhost:3000) to view the app in your browser.